ianthehenry/httprintf/README.md

     ncat -kl localhost 8080 -c http-handler

-Linux netcats may work as well, but BSD netcats (including the one provided with OS X) will not.
+Linux netcats may work as well, but BSD netcats (including the one provided with macOS) will not.
 If you can get it working in a way that can respond to multiple requests in rapid succession, please tell me.
 I was unable to figure it out.

 ### [`http-handler`](scripts/http-handler)